 As with all medications, the cost of Aldactone can vary.
 The actual price you’ll pay depends on your insurance plan, your location, and the pharmacy you use.

-Pfizer, the manufacturer of Aldactone, offers Pfizer RxPathways, which can link you to assistance programs.
+A program called Pfizer RxPathways is available for Aldactone.
 For more information and to find out if you’re eligible for support, call 866-706-2400 or visit the program website.

-Aldactone is available in a generic form called spironolactone.
+Generic version: Aldactone is available in a generic form called spironolactone.
 A generic drug is an exact copy of the active drug in a brand-name medication.
 The generic is considered to be as safe and effective as the original drug.
 And generics tend to cost less than brand-name drugs.
+To find out how the cost of spironolactone compares to the cost of Aldactone, talk with your doctor or pharmacist.

 Other drugs are available that can treat your condition.
 Some may be a better fit for you than others.
 If you’re interested in finding an alternative to Aldactone, talk with your doctor.
 They can tell you about other medications that may work well for you.